 On your staffing side, the data and conversations entered in your system can help you prospect for salespeople and managers.
 The data can help you identify the rock stars who can take your dealership to the next level.

 When it comes to data in the CRM, it’s important to remember the following three steps – capture, manage and utilize.
 In capturing data, train your team properly and look for areas where there may be poor data capture.
 When managing the data, track everyone’s progress and what is being captured, and address problems promptly.
-In utilizing it, sharpen your
+In utilizing it, sharpen your targeted campaigns

 and make your customer interactions more personal.